learn-co-curriculum/js-prototypes-and-constructors/README.md

 ## Accessing Properties in JS

-There are several ways we can access a property of an object.
+There are a couple different ways we can access a property of an object.
 Instead of explaining them explicitly, I'm just going to list them below:

 ```javascript
 var objWithProps = { color: 'red', name: 'Ian' };